top of page

 Mema Mansouri

 You’re just trying to get through your day, maybe you're working, running errands, or sitting in a coffee shop, when suddenly everything becomes too much.
-The lights feel too bright, the background noise is impossible to filter, your clothes are itchy or tight, and even the thought of responding to one more message feels like a mountain.
-For many neurodivergent people, living with sensory overload isn’t just about minor inconvenience, it’s a full-body, full-brain experience t
+The lights feel too bright, the background noise is impossible to filter, your clothes are itchy or tight, and even the thought of responding to one more message feels overwhelming.
+For many neurodivergent adults, sensory overload isn’t just a minor inconvenience.
+It’s a full-body, full-brain experience that can leave you f

 Mema Mansouri